turbot/steampipe-mod-digitalocean-insights/dashboards/firewall/docs/firewall_dashboard.md

 This dashboard answers the following questions:

 - How many firewalls are there?
-- How many firewalls with unrestricted inbound & outbound?
+- How many firewalls are there with unrestricted inbound & outbound rules?